 Further, I am inclined to believe that Takaful companies know that their customers DON’T consider their payments to be donations on account that when they advertise Takaful they advertise the benefits it offers customers, they don’t talk about the virtue of charity or the rewards that whosoever gives to charity will reap in the afterlife.
 You cannot advertise Takaful as a good insurance product and then when customers purchase your product call their payments a donation!
 I mean let’s call a spade a spade here.

-In conclusion, I find that the arrangement known as Takaful, wherein a Takaful operator manages money collected from customers seeking insurance and does not commit to insuring those customers in return for their contributions to the Takaful fund is an arrangement which involves major ambiguity regarding the object of sale which qualifies as Al-gharar, and therefore is an arrangement which is at least highly discouraged in Islam, if not outright prohibited (Haram).
+In conclusion, I find that the arrangement known as Takaful, wherein a Takaful operator manages money collected from customers seeking insurance and does not commit to ensuring those customers in return for their contributions to the Takaful fund is an arrangement which involves major ambiguity regarding the object of sale which qualifies as Al-Gharar, and therefore is an arrangement which is at least highly discouraged in Islam, if not outright prohibited (Haram).

 I can also say, with certainty, that conventional insurance adheres more closely to the principles of Sharia than Takaful does, because the object of sale in conventional insurance, which is an amount of protection, is clearly defined whereas it is left to chance in Takaful.

-Basically, whoever invented Takaful 30 or 40 years ago, took conventional insurance infused it with Al-gharar and then called the product “Islamic”!
+Basically, whoever invented Takaful 30 or 40 years ago, took conventional insurance infused it with Al-Gharar and then called the product “Islamic”!

 Takaful is definitely not “Islamic” insurance and should never be referred to as such.

-For customers I would say: stay away from Takaful and use conventional insurance instead.
-For Takaful operators I would say: if you’re truly trying to do something Islamic, it is much more Islamic for you to simply offer conventional insurance and commit to only invest your customers’ premiums in Sharia-compliant products.
+For customers, I would say: stay away from Takaful and use conventional insurance instead.
+For Takaful operators, I would say: if you’re truly trying to do something Islamic, it is much more Islamic for you to simply offer conventional insurance and commit to only invest your customers’ premiums in Sharia-compliant products.